Ggomduri/Ggomduri/README.md

 2026/Mar/13~15 Applied for a job position and reviewed my project Golden Kimchi 2026/Mar/19 : C.S Study - O.S.
 2026/Apr/1 : Golden Kimchi - Tried to put NUPL data using Free Bitcoin API, but couldn't find the endpoint for NUPL data.
+2026/Apr/2~6 : Golden Kimchi - NUPL data put.
+'Why Bitcoin' Page completed.
+News automatically being updated in homepage, but needs to make it use all the width.
 -->

 <!---